Finn B. Gerstell, PT, DPT, OCS, FAAOMPT

 Emily Graduated from the University of Alabama in 1993, with a BS in Sports Fitness Management.
 She moved to Steamboat Springs shortly thereafter, and spent several years working as a tennis pro at the Steamboat Tennis Center, where she also coached the Girls High School Team.
 Emily returned to school in 2003, to the University of St. Augustine, St. Augustine, Florida, where she earned her Doctor of Physical Therapy.
 During the past several years she has worked in many clinical setting, from orthopedics to neurological, from acute hospital care to outpatient sports therapy.
 She brings a winning attitude and a warm smile to her broad-based, whole patient approach to therapy.
 Emily shares her life in the Yampa Valley with her husband, Craig, and enjoys outdoor recreation, travel, and has a great appreciation for good food and fine wine.

 Katie is a Colorado native who grew up in Littleton, Colorado.
-She earned a Doctorate of Physical Therapy degree from the University of Colorado in 2018.
+She earned a Doctorate of Physical Therapy degree from the University of Colorado in 2018, and is currently pursuing a postgraduate orthopedic residency, which will lead to her board certification in orthopedics (a distinction only 6% of licensed physical therapists earn).
 She is passionate about yoga and travel and received a yoga instructor certification in Montezuma, Costa Rica in 2014 and traveled to Valencia, Spain to complete an international physical therapy internship in 2015.
-Katie is currently pursuing an orthopedic residency with Evidence in Motion, which will lead to her board certification in orthopedics in 2020.
-Her clinical experience includes treating patients with traumatic neurological injuries, concussion, and a variety of orthopedic injuries.
+Her clinical experience includes treating patients with traumatic neurological injuries, post-operative care, and a variety of orthopedic injuries.
 Katie values treating the whole patient and utilizing evidence based practice to provide each patient high quality care.
 Outside the clinic she enjoys skiing, hiking, biking, and spending time with friends and family.